OWASP/www-chapter-italy/index.md

 - Everyone is welcome to join us at our chapter meetings.

 ## OWASP-Italy Day - 28th April 2021
-We are planning the new OWASP-Italy Day.
-A CFP will be shared soon.
+We are currently organizing the new OWASP-Italy Day.
+The CfP is available [online](/www-chapter-italy/cfp/owasp-day-210428).

 ## OWASP-Italy MeetUp- June 2021
 TBD - we will have a meetup of the Chapter.